briandsch/project-zoomcamp/README.md

     ![Cloud Scheduler](/images/Cloud_Scheduler.jpg)

 Cloud Scheduler publishes a Pub/Sub message on a desired schedule.
 This message gets published to the Pub/Sub topic.
 This topic then triggers the cloud function and executes the script that I deployed.

+## SQL Scripts
+There is a period of time in the column `Confirmation_Time_Minutes` where there are null values on two out of every three days.
+Given how consistent this pattern is, along with the fact that the values are null, I assume that there was an issue during this period when this data was being generated or collected.

+To approximate, and to avoid the graph looking bad, I've decided to use the `last_value()` function to smooth things out by filling in the blanks with the last existing value.
+I've first created a view using this function, and then on a separate script, I've merged this view with the main table.

+## Google Looker Studio
+I have created a [Google Looker Studio report](https://lookerstudio.google.com/reporting/15ac012e-02e0-4c87-a454-44e75ace4b87/page/A46UD) to display all the data.
+Given that for this project I'm only using Bitcoin data, there are many charts and controls that I can't meaningfully use.

+On page 1, I made a very simple dashboard to show recent price data.

+On page 2, I created a chart for each different metric with a date control at the top to easily compare how each metric progressed over the same selected period of time.